Blackburn-College-2/project-1-bomb-vacuum/README.md

 # Bomb Vacuum

+## To Run This Project

+1. Clone the repo.
+1. Open a terminal in the projects root directory.
+1. Run `.\gradlew run`

 # Rule #1: NEVER PUSH TO MASTER

 Note: If using Windows, use Git Bash as a terminal.